glim-arc/spot_imitation_learning/README.md

 source devel/setup.bash
 roslaunch spot_ws humanworld.launch
 ```
 This launches a world with several humans walking or running around an empty world.
 The file humans.world can be edited to add/ remove more humans.
-These models are spawned animated humans based on [Gazebo Animated Actor Tutorial](https://classic.gazebosim.org/tutorials?tut=actor&cat=build_robot)
+These models are spawned animated humans based on [Gazebo Animated Actor Tutorial](https://classic.gazebosim.org/tutorials?tut=actor&cat=build_robot).
+There's three worlds that can be used: fullHumans.world (has both humans and static obstacles), humans.world (only has humans), and boxes.world (has 8 different sized boxes to imitate large groups of people and 2 balls).
+Edit the launch file to change world.

 ### Spawn Spot robot
 ```bash